 - Waste generated in operations

 - Upstream leased assets

-Downstream emissions include the indirect greenhouse emissions within your company’s value chain related to sold goods and services and emitted after they leave the company’s ownership or control.
-Downstream emissions fall under seven different categories:
+Downstream emissions include the indirect greenhouse emissions within a company’s value chain related to sold goods and services and emitted after they leave the company’s ownership or control:

 - Downstream transportation and distribution